awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.Spatial.md

 1. Back up your data\.
 **Warning**
 If the instance uses data types that were enabled as part of the option, and if you remove the `SPATIAL` option, you can lose data\.
-For more information, see [Backing up and restoring an Amazon RDS DB instance](CHAP_CommonTasks.BackupRestore.md)\.
+For more information, see [Backing up and restoring](CHAP_CommonTasks.BackupRestore.md)\.

 1. Check whether any existing objects reference data types or features of the `SPATIAL` option\.